papandreou/pretty-maybe/README.md

 ## Rationale

-Why is it necessary with a module like this when you can just use prettier's programmatic interface directly?
+Why is it necessary to have a module like this when you can just use prettier's programmatic interface directly?

 It's just for convenience.
 I found prettier's programmatic interface to be quite